wingolab-org/GenPro/README.md

 ### 1. Download genomic data for a particular organism.

 ```
-GenPro_download_ucsc_data.pl -a -d hg38 -g hg38
+GenPro_download_ucsc_data.pl -d hg38 -g hg38
 ```

-This will perform a dry-run download of hg38 (genome and annotated gene coordinates).
+The above command will perform a dry-run download of hg38 (genome and annotated gene coordinates).
 It relies on `rsync` being installed, which should be present on unix, linux, and OS X by default.
 In the example, the data will be downloaded into `hg38` directory, which may be created if it did not already exist.
 `GenPro_download_ucsc_data.pl` will download knownGenes track and the genome of the organism by default.
 By default, `GenPro_download_ucsc_data.pl` is set to a dry-run (i.e., no download).
-Use the `--act` switch to "act", i.e., download the data.
+Use the `--act` or `-a` switch to "act", i.e., download the data.
 Take care when using it since it since it will download from a remote server.

 ### 2. Generate a binary index of the genome for the organism.